vcerqueira/experiments-drift_evaluation/README.md

 # Drift Evaluation Framework

-This repository contains a the experiments concerning a comprehensive framework for evaluating concept drift detection methods based on known drift locations.
-The experiments also benchmark different state-of-the-art drift detection approaches.
+A comprehensive framework for evaluating concept drift detection methods based on known drift locations.
+This repository contains experiments that benchmark different state-of-the-art and widely used drift detection approaches.

 ## Project Overview